Business

 Privately held companies are not required to file financial data with the Securities Exchange Commission (SEC), nor do they sell stock to the public.

 Unless they willingly provide annual reports or information, or are the subjects of news articles, research on private companies will be challenging.
-Consider choosing a public company instead.
+Start with the company's website and Google searches, before using the resources below.
+Sometimes researching the parent company also may yield financials or other information about the business.

 Directories and Profiles

-Directories typically provide brief facts and limited financial data for private companies.
+Directories typically provide brief facts and limited financial data for private companies, usually revenue or sales and total employee counts.
 Some sources provide exact figures; others provide estimates or ranges.
 Consult more than one resource; coverage varies.
-Start with S&P Netadvantage and PrivCo for more in-depth profiles.
+Start with S&P Netadvantage and PrivCo company profiles for more details.

 Use the JHU Libraries Catalog (Catalyst) to locate historical, print business directories, if needed.
 Ward's Business Directory includes a volume that ranks businesses within a NAICS or SIC industry code.